akanda/akanda/docs/source/architecture.rst

     * | :ref:`akanda-rug <rug>`

-      A service for managing the creation, configuration, and health of Akanda Software Routers in an OpenStack cloud.
+      A service for managing the creation, configuration, and health of Akanda Serivce VMs in an OpenStack cloud.
 The :py:mod:`akanda-rug` acts in part as a replacement for Neutron's various L3-L7 agents by listening for Neutron AMQP events and coalescing them into software router API calls (which configure and manage embedded services on the Service VM).
-Additionally, :py:mod:`akanda-rug` contains a health monitoring component which monitors health and guarantees uptime for existing software routers.
+Additionally, :py:mod:`akanda-rug` contains a health monitoring component which monitors health and guarantees uptime for existing Service VMs.

     * | :ref:`akanda-appliance <appliance>`